-Jones and the Mustangs changed all that in 2009, however, snapping a 25-year bowl drought, claiming a Sheraton Hawaii Bowl Championship, and earning a share of the Conference USA Western Division Championship.
-SMU finished the season with an 8-5 mark, the largest turnaround in the nation in 2009 (+7 wins).
-A winner of three National Coach of the Year Awards in his career, Jones was named Conference USA Coach of the Year by The Sporting News in 2009, marking the fourth Conference Coach of the Year Award for Jones in his 11 seasons as a head coach, and, following SMU's 45-10 destruction of Nevada in the Hawaii Bowl, was also named Coach of the Bowl Season by College Football News.
+In 2008, Jones took over an SMU program that had not been to a bowl game in nearly a quarter of a century.
+SMU had struggled since the 1980's and the days of the "Pony Express."
+Jones changed everything on the Hilltop in 2009, snapping a 25-year bowl drought, claiming a Sheraton Hawaii Bowl Championship, and earning a share of the Conference USA Western Division Championship.
+SMU finished the season with an 8-5 mark, marking the largest turnaround in the nation in 2009 (+7 wins), and one of the biggest turnarounds in college football history.
+As winner of three National Coach of the Year Awards in his career, Jones was named Conference USA Coach of the Year by The Sporting News in 2009, marking the fourth conference coach of the year award for Jones in his 15 seasons as a college head coach.
+Following SMU's 45-10 destruction of Nevada in the Hawaii Bowl, Jones was also named Coach of the Bowl Season by College Football News.

 The 2011 season produced another eight wins and a BBVA Compass Bowl Championship as SMU thrashed Pitt, 28-6.
 Along the way, SMU beat rival TCU, giving the Mustangs and Jones the coveted Iron Skillet.

-Jones catapulted the Warrior program into the national rankings in his nine seasons, with Hawaii ranking in the top 40 in seven of his nine years, including a top-10 ranking in 2007.
+In the five years before Jones' arrival in Hawaii, the Warriors combined for 12 wins and not a single draft pick or bowl game berth.
+June catapulted the Warrior program into national rankings in his nine seasons, with Hawaii ranking in the top 40 in seven of his nine years, including a top 10 ranking in 2007.

-Hawaii finished the 2007 regular-season undefeated at 12-0 and was the only team in the Football Bowl Subdivision to earn that distinction.
+Hawaii finished the 2007 regular season undefeated at 12-0 and was the only team in the Football Subdivision to earn that distinction.
 Along the way, the team shattered dozens of NCAA, conference and school records as Jones became just the third coach to lead a team to a BCS Bowl from a conference without an automatic BCS berth.
 For his efforts, Jones was named the 2007 WAC Coach of the Year and was one of seven finalists for the 2007 Paul "Bear" Bryant College Coach of the Year Award.